On a cohomological generalization of the Shafarevich conjecture for K3 surfaces: Introduction

 \subsection{Acknowledgments}

 The author is deeply grateful to my advisor Naoki Imai for his deep encouragement and helpful advice.
 He carefully read the draft version of this paper and pointed out a lot of mistakes and typos.
-The author is also greatly indebted to Tetsushi Ito for his warm encouragement, many comments, and invaluable suggestions for the proof.
+The author is greatly indebted to Tetsushi Ito for his warm encouragement, many comments, and invaluable suggestions for the proof.
 Moreover, the author would like to thank Kazuhiro Ito for helpful comments about the definition of the moduli of K3 surfaces, and Yoichi Mieda for valuable comments about Section $5$.
+The author also thanks the referee for many helpful comments, including suggestions on Remark \ref{remunifks} and Proposition \ref{good}.
 The author is supported by the FMSP program at the University of Tokyo.